The B word / #1 - Fulcrum

 Finally, is how.
 Not so much how do you conduct your business as how do you feel about it?
 Pride is good, fear is bad.

 To move in fear of … it cobbles a business from enjoying the moment they have worked so hard to achieve, survival.
 More importantly, it prevents a business from truly understanding the unacknowledged needs of their clients.
-When a business helps their customer achieve unrealized expectations ... the business will have evolved into one producing more than happy customers speaking well of their business.
-It creates an evangelical type of sales force helping the business place the fulcrum that is critical in leveraging the mountain of their business forward.
+When a business helps their customer achieve unrealized expectations ... the business can evolve into one producing more than happy customers.
+It creates an evangelical type of sales force helping the business place the fulcrum that is critical in leveraging the mountain of their business skyward.

 Comments